 - The Office of Disability Services does not make copies of exams and does not maintain an exam file.

 Exams are received and returned according to prearranged instructions.

 The following procedures should be followed when setting test accommodations with the Office of Disability Services:

 - The student and the Director of the Office of Disability Services discuss the accommodation(s) needed.

 - The Office of Disability Services notifies the instructor of the disability-related need for test accommodations.
 The Office of Disability Services will provide consultation and advocacy if necessary.

 - The instructor contacts the Office of Disability Services if the department cannot host the exam.

 - The instructor makes arrangements to deliver the exam to the Office of Disability Services.
-Exams can be brought to University Center Room 219.
+Exams can be brought to Student Center 240.
 The Office of Disability Services will administer the exam and return it according to pre-arranged instructions.